polylanora/polylanora_app/README.md

-# POLYNEROMA
+# POLYLANORA

 **Advanced Analytics Platform for Polymarket**

-POLYNEROMA is a lightweight, PHP-native web application designed to deliver real-time market analytics, wallet intelligence, and ecosystem insights for Polymarket.
+POLYLANORA is a lightweight, PHP-native web application designed to deliver real-time market analytics, wallet intelligence, and ecosystem insights for Polymarket.
 It focuses on performance, clarity, and modular analytics views without relying on heavy backend frameworks.

 ---